mjpalacios/datacleaning/README.md

 - The R Environment is installed.
 It can be either "plain vanilla R" or RStudio.
 - Package "dplyr" has been installed.
 It does not have to be loaded, the script does that.
-- [Input data](http://https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been downloaded as "UCI_HAR_Dataset.zip" and placed into the working directory of your R environment.
+- The [original dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been downloaded as "UCI_HAR_Dataset.zip" and placed into the working directory of your R environment.
 Do not decompress the file.

 ##Steps